Friday, 15 December 2023

 I've rightly and proudly obtained two hallmark accreditations, and in this blog post I talk a bit about working towards and achieving them.

 I have been doing this level of work and behaviours for years now, but to be professionally recognised for my expertise and practice to such high standards is overwhelmingly great!
 Upon completing this journey I feel a strong sense of validation and credibility.
 I'm also left feeling with a greater appreciation for Higher Education (HE), critical thinking, reflection and professional perspectives.
 A deep thank you to those that have supported and contributed to these achievements.
 It's clear from both pieces of submission feedback that I undersell the impact I am truly making, and often evidence what I have done rather than the impact on others - though this is very apparent.
-Whether that be because I am highly shy and modest, unsure how to articulate it clearly or not fully realise the impact.
+Whether that be because I am highly shy and modest (self-deprecating), unsure how to articulate it clearly or not fully realise the impact.
 This was a great piece of learning during my application.

 I believe that if you are doing the work and not in the assumed designated role I.e. in a senior or managerial role, but can provide required and adequate evidence.
 Why not make an application?
 The accreditations are there to be claimed.
 I carried out senior-level work and behaviours for many years before I got my first officially senior-titled role, and I qualified in management and leadership well before this.
 More on the origins in my blog post 'Dared to lead'.